Shanghai panoramic skyline view over the Huangpu River at sunrise

 How do I get from the cruise terminal to The Bund?

-The Baoshan terminal is 45–60 minutes from The Bund.
-Use the ship's shuttle, taxi, or combine Maglev + metro.
-Download DiDi (Chinese Uber) or have your hotel arrange transport.
+The Baoshan terminal is 45 to 60 minutes from The Bund.
+Use the ship's shuttle (approximately $25 round trip), taxi ($15 to $20 one way), or combine metro lines.
+Download DiDi (Chinese ride-hailing app) or have your destination written in Chinese characters for the taxi driver.

 Is one day enough for Shanghai?

-You can hit the highlights (Bund, Shanghai Tower, Yu Garden, French Concession) but Shanghai deserves more.
-Focus on 2-3 areas rather than trying to see everything.
+You can hit the highlights (Bund, Shanghai Tower, Yu Garden, French Concession) in one day, but Shanghai deserves more time.
+Focus on 2 to 3 areas rather than trying to see everything.
+Prioritize based on your interests and mobility level — the city is very spread out.

-Din Tai Fung is consistently excellent.
-For a more local experience, try Jia Jia Tang Bao near Yu Garden.
-Eat them hot – bite a small hole, sip the soup, then devour.
+Din Tai Fung is consistently excellent, with baskets priced at $8 to $12.
+For a more local experience, try Jia Jia Tang Bao near Yu Garden where baskets cost $4 to $6.
+Eat them hot — bite a small hole, sip the soup, then eat the dumpling whole.

 Do I need a visa for China?